Ying-34/Group-18-Sapphire-Snail/README.md

 Number of participants: Full participation<br>
 Meeting minutes:<br>
 In this meeting, we decided on the theme of the project (Wikipedia Forum).
 And discussed our project needs to achieve the specific functions, the general page, related research and technology resources.<br>
-Finally, we allocate what proposal needs to write.
+Finally, we allocate what proposal needs to write.<br>
 Daily group discussion: <br>
 via WeChat project discussion group (anytime) <br>

 #### 3/28（Project Proposal Due）<br>
 Number of participants: Full participation<br>
 Meeting minutes:<br>
 In the previous time, we completed the selection of the basic information of the project and the writing of the proposal (personally).
-Therefore, in this meeting, we integrated and unified typesetting the proposal content of each team member.
+Therefore, in this meeting, we integrated and unified typesetting the proposal content of each team member.<br>
 Daily group discussion: <br>
 via WeChat project discussion group (anytime)，Tencent Conference（group member's private instant meeting）<br>